zdravkov/kendo-docs/api/dataviz/chart.md

 The area configuration options.
 The default options for all area series.
 For more details see the series options.

+### seriesDefaults.candlestick `Object`

+The candlestick configuration options.
+The default options for all candlestick series.
+For more details see the series options.

+### seriesDefaults.ohlc `Object`

+The ohlc configuration options.
+The default options for all ohlc series.
+For more details see the series options.

 ### seriesDefaults.bar `Object`

 The default options for all bar series.
 For more details see the series options.